sswaner/twilio-aws/README.md

 - Please use "VoiceCall" for the resource name
 ![alt tag](./img/config-api-15.png)

-- Click the "/voicecall" endpoint
+- Please create a "POST" method for this endpoint

-**Please create a "POST" method for this endpoint and setup the "Integration Request" and "Integration Response" the same as "/smsmessage"**
+*Please set this POST method the same way was "/smsmessage'*

 # Deploying API

 - Please click "Actions" -> "Deploy API"

 ![alt tag](./img/config-api-9.png)

 *Please use a deployment stage or create one*

 - Click "Deploy"